 4. Seal Any Leaks

 A drafty home tends to be a chilly home.
-If your house has older single-pane windows or an unsealed door, warm air is probably seeping out into the cold outdoors and letting cold air sneak in to replace it.
+If your house has older single-pane windows or an unsealed door, you’re most likely dealing with heat loss.
+Heat escapes out into the cold outdoors while cold air sneaks in to replace it.
 This also happens through openings in your electrical outlets or near pipes.
 Keeping the warm air indoors and cold air outdoors makes your home warmer throughout the winter with less energy – read: a lower energy bill.

 Check for drafts by looking for light coming in around doors, windows, or outlets.
 On a windy or particularly cold day, those poorly sealed areas let in cold air you can feel.

 Sealing up drafts is a do-it-yourself project for most people.
 A quick and easy way to keep air from leaking underneath a door is to roll up a spare towel and push it up against the bottom edge of the door.

 Caulking also helps to keep the hot air in and the cold air out.
 If there are cracks around your window frames or openings near electrical outlets, use caulk to seal them.